-2.1 Network Operations
+2.1 Network operations

-Four air monitoring stations were in operation for the complete twelve months; these were Traralgon and Moe urban sites and Rosedale South and Jeeralang Hill rural sites.
-Darnum North, a rural site, operated for six months only (January to March & October to December).
+Three air monitoring stations were in operation for the complete twelve months; these were Traralgon urban site and Rosedale South and Jeeralang Hill rural sites.
+Darnum North, a rural site, operated for six months only (January to March and October to December).